 Gullah Geechee Program Series

-Camp Brookgreen provides one-week activities with an emphasis on connections to the natural world, animals, and art.
+Week-long camp provides activities with an emphasis on connections to the natural world, animals, and art.
 Summer fun and educational enrichment at Brookgreen Gardens include hands-on activities, zoo and garden exploration, live animal encounters, crafts, games, stories, projects and more.
 Sessions are for rising K - 12th graders.
-Registration begins Monday, March 17, for members and Monday, March 24, for non-members.
 Call 843-235-6049 for more information.
-Camp dates for rising 2nd & 3rd graders are July 7-11 and July 14-18.
-For rising 4th & 5th grades the dates are July 21-25 and July 28 - August 1. $160 members per week/per child and $185 non-members.
-Click here for more information.